Explain Everything About The Char Dham Yatra Uttarakhand

 Q. What is the distance between Gaumukh to Gangotri?
 How do I trek from Gangotri to Gaumukh?

-Q. What are the places near Yamunotri?
+Q. What are the places I should visit near Yamunotri?

 Q. Do we need passes for Chardham Yatra?
 Do we need to register for Chardham?